If you are wondering how to use Semrush to grow your blog, this article is for you.

 Here’s an example of it.
 Labnol’s this article ranks higher on SERPs of many organic keywords.
 Now, it’s time for you to find out what keywords your competitor websites are ranking on Google SERPs.

 Everybody has a competitor.

 Your blog also has a competitor.
 Or maybe more than one competitor.

 It’s good, actually.

-Because competition teaches you, makes you what you are today, and importantly it’s why you are working harder today (and days to come).
+Because competition teaches you, makes you what you are today, and, importantly, it’s why you are working harder today (and in days to come).

 As a businessman and an internet marketer, I love competition.